Force over Distance: Chapter 16

 Young raised his eyebrows in Rush’s direction.
 Through their link, muted images flickered, too dim for Young to make out.

 “Dang,” Eli said, after his five minutes had elapsed.
-He looked up at Young, giving him an unsettled smile.
+He gave Young an unsettled smile.
 “This is really sophisticated.”

 “You sound surprised,” Young replied.
 “Last time I checked, the guy was still some kind of computational genius.”